 The Zodiac calibers 78, 86 and 88 appear to have been based on movements originally made by the Girard Perregaux brand.
 The primary difference being the addition of an automatic winding mechanism, which was developed as a collaborative effort by Doxa, Eberhard, Favre-Leuba, Girard-Perregaux, and Zodiac.
 Watches with hi-beat movements like this are still a rarity today, being made by only a handful of brands, notably Zenith and Grand Seiko, and cost a pretty penny.
 However, a good condition Zodiac SST from the 70’s should run in the $100 – $500 dollar range, leaning towards the cheaper end, which firmly places them in the “affordable” category.
 A quick ebay search for “Zodiac SST” will likely turn up several vintage Astrographics, a strange watch with “floating” hands, and maybe a couple dressier models.

-I recently acquired one such dressier model from the PMWF sales forum for a mere $136 that is in very nice condition.
+I recently acquired one such dressier model from the PMWF sales forum for a great price that is in very nice condition.
 It’s a small gold plated dress watch with a simple design that very much speaks to the late 60’s / early 70’s.
 While there were a couple of dress watch lines, such as the Kingline and Goldenline, this model does not indicate which it was a part of.
 Rather it puts emphasis on the SST 36000 movement.
 This SST model features the Zodiac caliber 86.
 The 86 is a 17-jewel automatic with day/date, hacking seconds and quickset date.
 The quickset date is supposed to function via depressing the crown, though that appears to either have been not implemented in this design (there is no where for the crown to go) or is not working any longer.
 Nevertheless, the movement is running well and keeping exceptional time.
 The second hand indeed sweeps with a remarkably smooth motion that is altogether a pleasure to view, and if you hold the watch to your ear, the rapid beating can be heard.